rerun/rerun/README.md

 Rerun's internal dispatch logic uses the directory and file convention described above to find and execute scripts for each command.

 Once the user specifies the module and command to execute, rerun finds the command's script and executes it.

+## Command Line Arguments

+Optionally, additional the remaining command line may be accessed via the `_CMD_LINE` environment variable.
+This may be used in the command's script if required.

+For example, assume you have a command which sets up and runs an ubuntu Docker image and maps `./subdirectory` in as the `/opt` directory within the container.
+Your module name is `docker` and your command is `run-ubuntu`.
+You have defined a required option named `dir` that specifies which directory to map into the container.

+In your `modules/docker/commands/run-ubuntu/script`, you implement your script as follows:

+    CMD_LINE=${_CMD_LINE:-bash}
+    IMAGE="ubuntu:16.04"
+    HOME="-v $(pwd)/$DIR:/opt"
+    PARAMS="-it -a stdin -a stdout -u 1000" docker run $PARAMS $HOME $IMAGE $CMD_LINE

+If your rerun command line were:

+    rerun docker:run-ubuntu --dir subdirectory/ ls -l

+This will effectively run:

+    docker run -it -a stdin -a stdout -u 1000 -v /home/me/subdirectory:/opt ubuntu:16.04 ls -l

+(assuming you are currently in the /home/me directory)

 ## Metadata